1. Use your body to create characters and tell stories.

 These are just a few of the many physical theatre techniques that you can use to improve your directing.
 Experiment with different techniques and see what works best for you and your actors.

 If you're looking to improve your directing skills, then physical theatre techniques can be a great place to start.
 They can help you create more engaging and dynamic productions while also teaching you how to communicate with your performers.
-Start with the workshop "Dramaturgy of Physical Action".
+Start with the International Physical Theatre Workshop at NIPAI.